kstenerud/dogma/kbnf_v1.md

 ### Concatenation

-The concatenation combination produces an expression consisting of the expression on the left, followed by the expression on the right (both must match in their proper order for the full expression to match).
+The concatenation combination produces an expression consisting of the expression on the left, followed by the expression on the right (both must match in their proper order for the combined expression to match).
 The operator symbol is `&` (think of it as meaning "x and then y").

 ```kbnf
 concatenate = expression & TOKEN_SEP & '&' & TOKEN_SEP & expression;